IkedaLab-Daniel/study-notes-vault/NLP/Deeplearning.AI/Course 1/Module-01.md

 ## Evaluating Logistic Regression and Computing Accuracy

-Once you have learned your optimal parameter vector ( \theta ), you can use it to predict the sentiment of new tweets and check how well your model generalizes to unseen data.
+Once you have learned your optimal parameter vector $\theta$, you can use it to predict the sentiment of new tweets and check how well your model generalizes to unseen data.
 This is done using a **validation set**.

 ### Using the Validation Set